 Speech and other therapeutic services are tailored to the individual and provided by trained professionals.
 Experienced staff are available as needed to develop assistive devices and accommodations.

-Special recognitions and seasonal celebrations can be particularly meaningful for individuals involved in ProAct programs.
-Participant banquets are held each fall, one for people at the Eagan location and another for participants in Red Wing, Hudson and Zumbrota.
-These gala events recognize individuals for the years they have taken part in ProAct programs and applaud everyone’s commitment.
+Special recognition and seasonal celebrations can be particularly meaningful for individuals involved in ProAct programs.
+Participant banquets are held each fall, one for people at the Eagan location and another for participants in Red Wing.
+Shakopee combines its recognition for participants with other special events, as does Hudson.
+These recognize individuals for the years they have taken part in ProAct programs and applaud everyone’s commitment.
 Periodic cookouts are also staged and offer an opportunity for people to interact in a party environment.
 Holiday events and decorations accompany the observance of many national holidays.
 Particularly for people in the Adult Day Services program, seasonal celebrations can help enrich lives as they help trigger memories of childhood holidays and add positive group experiences.

 To facilitate communications and the exchange of program information, links are maintained with the Minnesota Department of Human Services, the Minnesota Council on Disability, the Governor’s Council on Developmental Disabilities, the Governor’s Workforce Development Board and the Minnesota Organization for Habilitation and Rehabilitation (MOHR).